 The Third Way of Coping with Loss is leaning on those around you for support.

 - Lifegroup Leaders or Members

 Personally, what I feel is a sense of Peace the Patient is no longer suffering “IF” I know they’re a born again follower of Jesus Christ.
 That alone helps in the dark times when their loss is too much to bear.

 Please don’t get me wrong.
 Losing the individual is difficult and downright sad and it takes time to work through those emotions.
 That being said our sole purpose on this earth is honoring Jesus and bringing Glory to God!

 Most of my patients are extremely sick but you’ll hear them sharing Christ with others around them declaring how God is Good ALL THE TIME even when their situation gets worse and doesn’t change.

-Talking about being a good witness for others to see!
+Talking about being a good witness for Jesus Christ for others to see!

 So that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.
 2Thessalonians 1:12

-The Fourth Way of Coping with Loss is continuing to offer support to the Families.
+The Fourth Way of Coping with Loss and Grief is continuing to offer support to the Families.

 For some, it’s too hard to walk into our practice again so soon because it’s like pouring salt on a wound.
 Grieving is natural and it’s not a one size fits all for loved ones left behind.